How To Look After Your Skin During Menopause

 How to treat dull skin during menopause

-You can brighten your complexion by using products such as brightening face masks which contain enzymes and probiotics that can smooth the skin, plus SPF to protect your skin from harmful rays!
+You can brighten dull skin by using products such as brightening face masks which contain enzymes and probiotics that can smooth the skin, plus SPF to protect your skin from harmful rays!

-Menopause can cause skin to sag slightly, causing visible wrinkles or bags.
-Most often, women will notice a hollowing of the cheeks or vertical lines in the face.
-Under your skin, connective tissues and supporting fat deplete along with the reduction of natural oils which causes skin to sag and slacken.
+Menopause can cause the skin to sag slightly on the face, causing visible wrinkles or eye bags.
+Most often, women will notice a hollowing of the cheeks, eye bags, or vertical lines in the face.
+Under your skin, connective tissues and supporting fat deplete along with the reduction of natural oils which causes the skin to sag and slacken.

-Stem cells are the best ingredient that can restore the skin’s moisture barrier and improve its function and response to daily challenges.
+Stem cells are the best ingredient that can fight sagging skin on your face.
+They restore the skin’s moisture barrier and improve its function and response to daily challenges.
 Moisturisers and creams containing ingredients such as collagen and elastic can reinforce the structure of the skin and keep it looking fresh and plump for longer.

 Menopausal Fine Lines

-While vertical lines may be a by-product of sagging skin, fine lines tend to appear on the face in the form of horizontal lines on the forehead, crow’s feet around the eyes, and a deepening of the lines around the jawline, nose and mouth.
+While vertical lines may be a by-product of menopausal sagging skin on the face, fine lines tend to appear on the face in the form of horizontal lines on the forehead, crow’s feet around the eyes, and a deepening of the lines around the jawline, nose, and mouth.
 Fine lines are a result of the body’s temperature changing, which we’ll usually experience as hot flushes.
 Hot flushes cause the density and structure of the skin to change which then leads to fine lines and wrinkles.